rainydio/wallet23/README.md

 - [`msg-replace-key.fif`] new request to replace one of the keys.
 - [`print-contract-data.fif`] prints information stored in data cell by leveraging get methods.

-Using them example [wallet.sh] script provides minimal wallet implementation.
+Using them example [wallet.sh] script provides minimal wallet implementation:

 ![wallet.sh.gif][wallet.sh.gif]